Our school uniform is important to us.

 For health and safety reasons, it is essential that children are dressed appropriately for any physical activity.

-PE kit is part of our school uniform and all children should have the full required indoor and outdoor PE kit in school all week.
-Children require a suitable drawstring bag large enough for all their PE kit.
+PE kit is part of our school uniform and all children should have the full required indoor and outdoor PE kit.

 Appropriate footwear is essential: plimsolls or similar black canvas gym shoes are worn for PE inside, and trainers are worn outside.